freenas/freenas-docs/userguide/jails.rst

 Run :command:`tail /var/log/messages` to see if any error messages hint at the problem.
-Most startup failures are related to a
-misconfiguration: either a typo or a missing option in a configuration file.
+Most startup failures are related to a misconfiguration in a configuration file.

 After verifying that the service starts and is working as intended, add a line to :file:`/etc/rc.conf` to start the